 What Is Kid-Friendly Home Remodeling?

-Flexibility ensures your space stays useful over time.
+Flexibility ensures your space stays functional over time.
 A play area with toy storage becomes a homework zone with bookshelves.
-A craft table becomes a desk.
+A craft table becomes a study desk.
+This approach builds a home that works for years, not just for today.

 Why Dayton Families Are Remodeling for Kids